 - Community: Professional associations, religious organisations, social commitments

-What Are the Most Common US Visa Refusal Reasons?
+Most Common US Visa Refusal Reasons

-The most common US visa refusal reasons are: insufficient ties to home country (214(b)), incomplete or inaccurate documentation, inadequate financial evidence, previous immigration violations, misrepresentation or fraud, security concerns, unclear travel purpose, and poor interview performance.
-Most refusals are under Section 214(b) for nonimmigrant visas.
+The most common US visa refusal reasons by frequency are: insufficient ties to home country (214(b)), incomplete documentation (221(g)), misrepresentation or fraud (212(a)(6)(C)), previous immigration violations or overstays (212(a)(9)(B)), criminal history (212(a)(2)), security concerns (212(a)(3)), health-related grounds (212(a)(1)), and public charge concerns (212(a)(4)).
+Section 214(b) accounts for the vast majority of nonimmigrant visa denials.

 Top 8 Reasons for US Visa Denial